goshencoin-project/goshencoin-core/README.md

 What is Goshencoin?
 ----------------

+Goshen Project is a global initiative with the goal of adding value in unique ways, to all stakeholders.
+The GoshenCoin is a product of this initiative, and it is a decentralized peer-to-peer exchange system for communicating value among users.
+It is promoted by Eugene Nwoji, while Bitfawkes is the head of the development team.

+The Goshen Project stands for Greater Good, Xcellence, and Prosperity (GXP)

+Benefits

+GoshenCoin is borne out of the desire to improve the quality of life to all.
+The Goshen Project, aside of its profit making activities, will strive to improve the lives of the less priviledged.
+By giving to different causes, direct involvement in empowerment of those who lack the basic means to provide for themselves.
+The collective Greater Good for all is paramount.

+GoshenCoin cut out a class of its own with its delivery of innovative and excellent services.
+An infrastructure that facilitates long distance based transactions, at little or no cost, and easy conversion between virtual and fiat currencies.
+GoshenCoin is arguably the best cryptocurrency for remittances.
+Xcellence is built into the DNA of GoshenCoin.

+At a time when everyone seeks a credible class that can guarantee steady and consistent returns, GoshenCoin steps in to fill the void.
+It is no more news that lots of investments made in conventional instruments do not turn out right, considering the persistent fall in value of regular currencies.
+With our well designed Price Stability Mechanism, you’re rest assured that GoshenCoin in your wallet today will be more valuable in the future.
+GoshenCoin is a store of value, and will continually appreciate in value as we witness greater adoption by by merchants, investors, and users.
+GoshenCoin is more than a coin, it is an Asset Class.
+Join us as we create value, great user experience, and Prosperity for all.

 Goshencoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 1 minute block targets